codatio/codat-docs/docs/integrations/commerce/paypal/set-up-paypal-in-production.md

    a) PayPay need to enable the credentials after they are created. **This may take a number of days; until this is completed by PayPal, you will not be able to access the PayPal X2SA API through Codat**.
    b) You can contact PayPal for help at dl-pp-tpp@paypal.com

-:::caution Keep your live credentials safe
+:::Caution Keep your live credentials safe

 Make sure you keep your live credentials safe; it is not normally possible to retrieve this information from PayPal again after it has been initially requested.
 :::